dotnet/sign/README.md

 Finally, create a new client secret and save the value for later (along with the client id of your app).

 ## Server Configuration

+### Note: As of right now, Azure App Service does not support this service since its OS is too old.
+This service must run on a Serve 2016 VM.
 Create a new App Service on Azure (I used a B1 for this as it's not high-load).
 Build/deploy the service however you see fit.
 I used VSTS connected to this GitHub repo along with a Release Management build to auto-deploy to my site.

 In the Azure App Service, upload your code signing certificate and take note of the thumbprint id.
 In the Azure App Service,